bhattlab/SmORFinder/README.md

 # SmORFinder
-A command line tool to identify and annotate small proteins in microbial sequencing datasets.
+A command line tool to identify and annotate small proteins in genomes and metagenomes.

 # Installation